Pages

 Then, they meet the Mystery Man, who sends them a video game controller, which doesn't look like any other controller they've ever seen.
 And it doesn't control any of their usual games.
 When the twins find out what it does control, though, it seems like the answer to all their problems.
 And the key to all their wildest dreams.
 At least it seems like that...

-Monday 9 November 2015
+Monday, 9 November 2015

 Gig Review: Imagine Dragons at The O2

 When American rock band Imagine Dragons first announced details of their 2015 Smoke & Mirrors tour, I was gutted to miss out on tickets to one of the dates on the UK leg of the world tour.
-Luckily for me, as the first London show sold out, they added another date on the 4th November.
+Luckily for me, as the first London show sold out, they added another date on the 4th of November.
 Even luckier for me, I was right in there to grab tickets as soon as they went on sale.

-Saturday 7 November 2015
+Saturday, 7 November 2015

 Event Review: NFL International Series - Detroit Lions @ Kansas City Chiefs

 As a British woman, I'm not exactly your typical NFL fan.
 But ever since my boyfriend got into the sport several years ago, I tried to show an interest (admittedly begrudgingly at first!)
-After some late night games and lots of one-sided football conversations, I finally figured out the basics of the game.
+After some late-night games and lots of one-sided football conversations, I finally figured out the basics of the game.

 So when he asked me to go to one of the 2015 International Series games with him, I said yes.
 We selected the game we wanted, and after an extremely stressful morning back in early Spring trying to book tickets, we were in.

-Saturday 31 October 2015
+Saturday, 31 October 2015

 Book Review: Magnus Chase & The Sword of Summer by Rick Riordan